fpereiro/clit/README.md

 `npm install clit`

-or `npm install clit -g` if you want to use clit as a standalone executable.
+or `[sudo] npm install clit -g` if you want to use clit as a standalone executable.

 ## Usage